A Message from the Lady of the Sea

 I remember the shape of his black and narrow eyes, as well as the dark bags under them.
 I didn’t understand them until recently, when my dreams turned into nightmares that belied their true nature until right before the end.

-During my teenage years, we used to hang around the Park of the Gazelle singing songs on the ...Read more
+During my teenage years, we used to hang around the Park of the Gazelle singing songs ...Read more

 Choose your own adventure